 This term refers to all of the residents of Willard Residential College.
 Once a Woo, always a Woo.
 'Sko Woos!

-Every year, Willard hosts a super-cool, amazing formal for its residents.
+Once a year, Willard residents get dressed up in their finest clothes and dance all night at a special venue in Chicago!
 Most recently, our formal was at Ovation Chicago and featured great music, food from Lou Malnati's, a photobooth, and much more!

 At the beginning of the year, all residents join a GroupMe chat for the dorm, known as the Woochat.
 Here, your social chairs will advertise a lot of events, people will ask if anyone’s seen their sweater, and it will be your primary source of memes related to that inevitable 2:00 a.m. fire alarm.